paulsavala/Covid19-model/README.md

 #### How to use this app
-This app is currently [hosted on Heroku](https://covid19-social-distancing.herokuapp.com/).
-If you want to explore the code, I recommend starting with `app.py`.
+This app is currently [hosted on Heroku](https://covid19-social-distancing.herokuapp.com/). **Hosted on a free Heroku server, so please be patient with inital load time!** If you want to explore the code, I recommend starting with `app.py`.

 #### Description